ungap/move-before/README.md

 Accordingly, nobody wins so ... why bother?
 This module simply does that `try/catch` without second thoughts and that's it, promoting reusable code as opposite of finding the same `try/catch` dance all over the Web.

-Feel free to ignore it or use it any time you think you have `moveBefore` covered, as it will surprise and backfire if you don't `try/catch` around, that's the staqndard decision.
+Feel free to ignore it or use it any time you think you have `moveBefore` covered, as it will surprise and backfire if you don't `try/catch` around, that's the standard decision.